-You have a few different options once you decide to hire a medical blogger.
-Some healthcare professionals want to continue writing articles for their practice when they have the time, or to work closely with their writer to produce content.
-Others may choose to leave medical content entirely up the the healthcare blogger.
+You have a few different options once you decide to hire a healthcare blogger.
+Some healthcare professionals continue writing articles for their practice when they have the time.
+Others choose to work closely with their writer to produce content.
+Some may choose to leave writing medical content entirely up to the the healthcare blogger.

-Even if you decide to give control of your practice’s blog posts, news, and articles to your medical blogger, you must establish how you are going to work with with them.
-From giving feedback and making editorial changes to notifying your healthcare blogger about upcoming events, communication is key to getting the best results at your medical website .
+Even if you give control of your practice’s blog posts, news, and articles to your medical blogger, you must establish how you are going to work with them.
+From giving feedback and making editorial changes to notifying your healthcare blogger about upcoming events, communication is key to getting the best results at your medical website.

 Why work with your healthcare blogger?

-A professional medical writer knows how to communicate health information and comply with HIPAA regulations, but maintaining a good level of communication with your healthcare blogger produces the best results.
+A professional medical writer knows how to communicate health information and comply with HIPAA regulations.
+Your healthcare blogger should be able to provide accurate, readable medical content with little direction.
+However, maintaining a good level of communication with your healthcare blogger produces the best results.

-There are many other situations in which you need to coordinate with your healthcare blogger, however.
+There are many other situations in which you need to coordinate with your healthcare blogger, though.

 - There’s a change in personnel, or a change in policy, at your practice that your healthcare blogger isn’t aware of.

 - Your clinic is accepting new patients, you’re promoting a free diagnostic screening, or you have a new mobile app that you want your patients to know about.